SamReeve96/Acetate-Dissertation-Prototype-/README.md

 Acetate will enable users to annotate webpages with comments to provide feedback on website design.

+## Developer instalition guide
+Installing Developer Chrome extensions can be fiddly, here's a quick step-by-step guide on the process
+1. Visit the extension page by either pasting in this link "chrome://extensions" or "menu -> Tools -> Extensions".
+2. Enable Developer mode by ticking the checkbox in the upper-right corner.
+3. Click on the "Load unpacked extension..." button.
+4. Select the directory containing your unpacked extension, for Acetate this is "(Wherever Project was downloaded to)/Acetate/extension"

 ## Tutorial
 New to Acetate?
 Check out the brief tutorial [here!](https://acetate-34616.web.app/Tutorial/) (This page will also automatically load when the extension is installed)